Points League Primer (Fantasy Baseball)

 It’s worth noting, however, that this year more than ever, starting pitchers who have relief pitcher eligibility are few and far between.
 So, this isn’t to say that you should rush to draft A.J.
 Puk in the middle rounds or anything.
 Just keep your eyes open to try to exploit the format.

 Balanced roster, schmalanced roster

-When you’re doing a rotisserie draft, you need to be thinking about your projected standing in each category constantly.
+When you’re doing a rotisserie or H2H categories draft, you need to be constantly thinking about your projected strength in each category.
 Do you have enough steals?
 How are your home runs looking?

 But in points leagues, none of that matters.
 It’s seriously just about accumulating as many points as you possibly can.

 So those steal specialists?
 You don’t have to worry about them here.

 Your team looks a little light on power?
 No big deal.

 Just draft production, wherever you can find it.
 Trust me, it’s a liberating feeling!

 And truth be told, plenty of points-league managers forget this maxim in the throes of their drafts.
 Fantasy managers who have spent their time playing mostly rotisserie or category formats are trained to look at their rosters during draft and focus on their team’s weakness.
 Avoid the temptation.